UK money saving tripsPosted on: 09 January 2019 by 50connect editorial

 There are boat hire centres dotted all around the country from Shropshire to Loch Ness, so you can choose the area that appeals most and discover it in detail.

-Boat hire costs from around £200 per week per person and is great for families and groups who enjoy visiting canal side villages, pubs and restaurants, wildlife sites and museums.
+Low-season boat hire costs start from £280 for a 1-berth, 3-day short break.
+For larger cruisers and narrowboats (2 adults + 2 children) expect prices to start around £675 (3-days).
+Britain's canals and waterways are great for families and groups who enjoy visiting canal side villages, pubs and restaurants, wildlife sites and museums.

 National Express coach and bus routes cover the length and breadth of the country and fares are generally cheaper than standard rail fares.